 Quantitative Results

-Table 86.0 presents a descriptive breakdown of food and drink items selected and consumed for 141 lunches of sixth-grade students.
+Table 8 presents a descriptive breakdown of food and drink items selected and consumed for 141 lunches of sixth-grade, NSLP participants.
 Among milk selections (white, strawberry, chocolate), chocolate milk comprised 60% of all milk selections, but it went completely unconsumed 55% of the time.
 White milk was wasted at a higher rate, being selected only 18% of the time and completely unconsumed 85%.
 These descriptive patterns suggest that although milk was often selected with a student’s school lunch, most students did not benefit from the vitamins and nutrients in milk because they did not consume it.
 In contrast, juice had a higher intake rate, being fully consumed 89% of the time.
 For main meal items, chicken sandwiches or chicken strips were most commonly chosen, followed by nachos, pizza, and cheeseburgers/hamburgers.
 These four items represent approximately 93% of students’ main meal selections.
 Students also had the option of selecting two side items, and the most popular selections were fresh fruit and French fries, which are chosen 18% and 16% of the time, respectively.
 In the sample, only 7% of lunches were fully consumed by students.
 The average school lunch that students selected appears to be somewhat unhealthy with many lunches resembling what might be ordered when visiting a fast-food chain restaurant.

-Table 85.1
+Table 8